 - Known hypersensitivity to oxycodone, NSAIDS or tramadol.

-- Patients in whom NSAIDS, oxycodone or tramadol are contraindicated, or patients taking
+- Patients in whom NSAIDS, oxycodone or tramadol are contraindicated, or patients

 - An estimated renal clearance of less than 30 mL/min based on the Cockcroft Gault